Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company is designing a Microsoft Power Platform solution to reduce the manual steps of a business process by deploying an existing AI model.

-You need to calculate the return on AI investment (ROAI) by identifying the metadata and telemetry of the solution.
+<mark>You need to calculate the return on AI investment (ROAI) by identifying the metadata and telemetry of the solution.</mark>

 What should you use?